enishaeshwar/state-of-indices/README.md

 # state-of-indices

+Fetch the state of all indices in an Elastic search cluster and return the name of index, age, number of documents etc.

+## Index structure
 Index names consist of 2 parts, the content type that is indexed and the timestamp that indicates the creation time of the index.
 The index "media-1641833637" means that the content type is “media”, 1641833637 in the name of the index is a unix timestamp which gives us the information that the index was created on the 10th of January at 16:53 GMT.
 The index "media-1641833637" has next aliases:
 [ {"alias": "media--read", "index": "media-1641833637", "is_write_index": "false"},